 His sideman and creative roles reflect this diversity with collaborations in the singer-songwriter, jazz, and rock circuits, having co-written extensively with Kate Francis Hope, arranging and releasing a single with the Welsh chart topper Donna Lewis, touring abroad and producing music for film with Dylan Connor, appearing in recital with guitar great Gene Bertoncini, and otherwise remaining active in different scenes.
 As a soloist, he has a repertoire across archtop, fingerstyle, and classical genres, though is primarily focused on jazz and standards, with a growing list of pieces for live loops.
-A committed teacher, he has been on the guitar faculty at Manhattan’s Bloomingdale School of Music since 2006 and Manhattan's Town School since 2015, has taught classes and lessons at USC, and was a clinician for the Henry Mancini Institute in Los Angeles.
-He also holds a degree in non-fiction writing, has published his work, hiked over 1,200 miles of the Appalachian Trail one spring, and enjoys nothing more than exploring the Brooklyn Botanical Garden with his wife and his curious toddler.
+A committed teacher, he has been on the guitar faculty at Manhattan’s Bloomingdale School of Music since 2006 and more recently, at Manhattan's Town School and Avenues: The World School, and Brooklyn’s Williamsburg Northside, has taught classes and lessons at USC, and was a clinician for the Henry Mancini Institute in Los Angeles.
+He also holds a degree in non-fiction writing, has published his work, hiked over 1,200 miles of the Appalachian Trail one spring, and enjoys nothing more than exploring the Brooklyn Botanical Garden with his 2 boys.

 Photographer: Krishnan Vasudevan